dashpay/docs/docs/user/developers/sporks.rst

 unique to Dash used to safely deploy new features to the network through network-level variables to avoid the risk of unintended network forking during upgrades.
-It can also be used to disable certain features if a security vulnerability is discovered - see :ref:`here <sporks>` for a brief introduction to sporks.
+It can also be used to disable certain features if a security vulnerability is discovered - see the :ref:`features page <sporks>` for a brief introduction to sporks.

 Enforcement of spork-controlled code can be activated remotely by members of the core development team signing a network message using